Zhu Jiaxuan

-Zhu Jiaxuan (朱家漩; born 13 April 1999) is a Chinese footballer currently playing as a midfielder for Liaoning Shenyang Urban, on loan from Dalian Pro.
+Zhu Jiaxuan (朱家漩; born 13 April 1999) is a Chinese footballer currently playing as a midfielder for Jiangxi Dingnan United.

 Club career

 Zhu started his career with the youth team of Villarreal CF in Spain before returning to China and joining the Dalian Yifang youth system.
 Zhu was promoted to the Dalian Pro first team squad for the 2020 season.
 He made his professional debut on 3 September 2020 against Henan Jianye.